 Magazine training is the procedure that you are going to employ to turn the sound made by the food-delivery mechanism into a secondary reinforcer for Sniffy.
 To start magazine training, wait until Sniffy is quite near the food hopper and then operate the magazine to deliver a pellet of food.
 If he's close enough, Sniffy will find the food pellet quickly.
 To save time, give him several pellets of food before he wanders off.
 Then start delivering the food pellets when he's a little further away from the hopper.
 He should orient to the hopper and grab each pellet.
+MAKE SURE THAT THE SOUND IS TURNED ON your computer before starting the Magazine Training.

 When you can "call" him from any part of the chamber by operating the magazine, you know that Sniffy is magazine trained; that is, the sound of the food-delivery mechanism has become a secondary reinforcer.
 This could take as many as 15 to 20 reinforcements.
 After every 5 reinforcers determine whether Sniffy has been magazine trained by allowing him to wander away from the magazine and then delivering a food pellet.
 When the sound of the mechanism calls Sniffy back to the food hopper from anywhere in the chamber, proceed to the next step.